yitian-reevo/Slab-Memory-Allocator/README.md

 # Implementation
 I found a figure on the Internet which is really helpful to understand the basic structure of SMA, and I changed it a bit for my own implementation, which is:

-In this figure, all things starts from `cache_chain`, it links memory caches, each cache has three types of slabs queue; each slabs queue contains 0~N slabs and each slab contains a certain number of chunks which is the smallest unit allocated to other processes eventually.
+In this figure, all things starts from `cache_chain`, it links memory caches, each cache has three types of slabs queues; each slabs queue contains 0~N slabs and each slab contains a certain number of chunks which is the smallest unit allocated to other processes eventually.
 Note that different chunks belongs to different cache have different sizes which depend on the parameters when you initialized SMA.

 There are three types of slabs queue, `slabs_full` contains slabs that all chunks in slabs are used; `slabs_partial` contains slabs that some chunks in slabs are used and `slabs_empty` contains slabs that all chunks in slabs are not used.

 Consider this scenario, we initialize a SMA with parameters `min_size(4), max_size(4*1024*1024), growth_factor(2)`.
 Then the memory cache #1 will contain chunks with size `4`, cache #2 will contain chunks with size `4*2=8`, cache #3 is `8*2-16`, ..., until cache #N has chunks with size `4M`.

-When a process apply for a new memory of 7 Bytes, it firstly creates an `identity` to help SMA locate a suitable cache to use.
-SMA will find the cache that has the chunks size of `smallest but larger than 7`.
+When a process apply for a new memory of 7 Bytes, it firstly resolves an address of the cache about to be used, this cache will have the chunks size of `smallest but larger than 7`.
 Then SMA checks the `slabs_partial` queue in this cache to find the first chunk that is not used and return its address to the process, mark this chunk as `used`.
 After that, SMA runs a inner check to check if the slab is full, if YES, move this slab to `slabs_full` queue.

 When the process needs to free the memory it applied before.
-Similarly, SMA locates the cache based on its identity, and check its `slabs_full` and `slabs_partial` queues to find out the location of this memory segment and set it as `free`, without call `free()` function.
+Similarly, SMA locates the cache about to be used, and check its `slabs_full` and `slabs_partial` queues to find out the location of this memory segment and set it as `free`, without call `free()` function.
 After that, SMA runs a similar check, here we have two situations: (1) the memory segment is in `slabs_full` queue, then move this slab to `slabs_partial` queue; (2) the memory segment is in `slabs_partial` queue, then check if this queue is currently empty, if YES, move it to `slabs_empty` queue.

 In my implementation, I ignore the situation about `memory pressure`.
 So I will free the slab immediately when the slab becomes empty, in other words, the `slabs_empty` queue will always be empty.